lthr/wine/readme.md

 2. Add auto focus to Search field with an autofocus directive.
 3. Add an error handling if call to API fails, displaying an error message.
 4. Investigate if it's possible to check whether saving to local storage is possible, and if not, display a warning message.
-5. Add BabelJS and convert app to ES6.
+5. Add BabelJS and convert app from ES6 to ES5.